xilix/OrganicBG/README.md

 <script language='Javascript'>
-// The a background animation is created usng OBG.create() var obgAnim1 = OBG.create({// The input parameter is a json wich defines de animation "DNA": {// The "DNA" or class that will be used to respawn the particles
+// The a background animation is created usng OBG.create() var obgAnim1 = OBG.create({// The input parameter is a json wich defines de animation "DNA": {// The "DNA"'s or class that will be used to respawn the particles
-    "spaceInvader": { // We define the class of particle called sapceInvader "behaviours": [ // We sed how the particle wil behave { // move behaviour it sets a velocity and the hability to move "behaviour": "move"
+    "spaceInvader": { // We define the class of a particle called sapceInvader "behaviours": [ // We set how the particle wil behave { // move behaviour it sets a velocity and the capabilty to move "behaviour": "move"
         },
         { // Is telling to keep the particle always inisde the limits of the
-          // DOM element and to do this in bounce once it reach an edge "behaviour": "keepInside" ,
+          // DOM element and in order to do this it bounce once it reach an edge "behaviour": "keepInside" ,
           "content": "viewport",
           "how": "bounce"
         },
         {
-          // Every loop it will move at less than 3 pixels per loop in
+          // It will move less than 3 pixels per loop in
           // a random direction.
 The speed will randomly be changed
-          // every loop with a probablilty of 1-P = 2%
+          // every loop with a probability of 1-P = 2%
           "behaviour": "randomMovment",
           "P": 0.98, "v": 3
         }
       ],
       "img": {
-        // The image and size that will be shoed "src": "img/inv1.png",
+        // The image and size that will be showed "src": "img/inv1.png",
         "size": ["128px", "64px"]
       }
       // The type of the particle.
-Right now there is only one.
-      , "base": "Particle"
+Right now there is only one , "base": "Particle"
     }
   },